-Welcome to Reception.
-Our topic for this term is Castles.
+Welcome to Early Years.
+Our topic for this term is ‘Deep blue sea’.
 This topic involves work across many subject areas as we adopt a topic based approach in which we link all areas of learning together.

 How is the Foundation Stage organised?